SenseNet/sncom-resources/_docs/odata-rest-api.md

 HTTP method: **POST**

-This verb enables you to cretae a content by a Content Template creating an `EventList` under a workspace with the name Calendar and fill its Index field with 2.
+This verb enables you to create a content by a Content Template creating an `EventList` under a workspace with the name Calendar and fill its Index field with 2.
 Other field values will be filled by the default values in 'CalendarTemplate3' ContentTemplate.
 See the `__ContentTemplate` parameter:

 ```js
 $.ajax({